 All About Dunnage Bags

-Irrespective of whether you’re planning to ship your cargo by air, sea, or road, freight transport always involves risk.
-Several reasons cause cargo damage – some are beyond human control while others caused by human error.
-Goods could be physically damaged because of improper wrapping and packaging, mishandling during transit, improper storage, or even improper labeling.
-Sometimes, goods are damaged because of unbalanced weight distribution.
-A lack of proper impact protection can also damage cargo.
+Irrespective of shipping cargo by air, sea, or road, freight transport it always involves risk.
+Several reasons result in cargo damage – some are beyond human control while others caused by human error.
+Goods that are physically damaged typically caused by improper wrapping and packaging, mishandling during transit, improper storage, or even incorrect labelling.
+Sometimes, damaged products caused by unbalanced weight distribution.
+Lack of proper impact protection can also damage cargo.

 How Do Carriers Prevent Loads From Shifting?

 Shippers use several methods to secure their pallets to protect them during transit.
-This can be done by bracing and blocking using wood, metals bars, tie-downs, lashing belts, or even fasteners.
-Whatever the method used, it is important to make sure that there is absolutely no void between pallets so that the goods in them do not move, irrespective of how smooth or rough the ride.
-A void between the pallets will cause the goods to move from side to side, or back and forth or up and down during the journey.
+Load securement accomplished by bracing and blocking using wood, metals bars, tie-downs, lashing belts, or even fasteners.
+Whatever the method used, it is crucial to make sure that there is no void between pallets so that the goods in them do not move, irrespective of how smooth or bumpy the ride.

 What Is Dunnage?